We hold these three principles steadfast within our organization:

 ServiceSpace projects are built within a gift-economy system, an economic system in which goods and services are given freely, rather than traded.
 In a traditional market economy, one's wealth is increased by saving.
 In a gift economy, giving leads to increase: an increase in connections and relationship strength.

 Our services are given freely, without asking for anything in return.
 Instead of scarcity and fear for an uncertain future, our second principle roots us in abundance and trust.
 We have realized that over time, if you serve with pure intentions, people's cups of gratitude overflow.
 They don't give to fulfill a need, they give as an expression of their own solidarity and joy.
 These genuine gifts, no matter how small or large, are what sustains us.

 Our attempt is to do "small acts with great love".
 As our tagline says, "Change Yourself, Change the World."
 If we started out by having a goal to change the world, we might have been a little disappointed in our abilities; when we start with ourselves, we notice that the ripples around us continue to get bigger and bigger and as more people try to do small acts, we have every potential to change the world.

 Just as every tiny bit of a hologram contains information of the whole, we feel that paying attention to the process, to the present moment, gives us plenty of information to become instruments of a larger, systemic change.

 This is how ServiceSpace makes things happen.
 But essentially the engine that drives the organization is inspiration, pure and simple.
 We learn from each other, spur each other, help each other, and frequently amaze each other.
 Sure, we are stirred by the words and lives of great men and women like Gandhi and Martin Luther King and Mother Theresa; but the examples set by our ServiceSpace colleagues--everyday heroes--are the real sustaining forces behind our projects.

-Generosity 2.0 is an article that details the systemic implications of building a movement in an Internet era.
+Dozen Questions on Volunteerism is an article that details the implications of building a movement purely with intrinsic motivations.